mouseless/baked/unreleased.md

     page's content list
 - `Dialog` component is now added which displays given content in dialog with action support
+- `Composite` component is now added to add multiple components to a single component slot

 ## Breaking Changes